deekshakukreti/AdventureWorkDataWarehousing/README.md

 #### Table 2 :  dbo.DimSalesTerritory

-The table used to populate dbo.DimSalesTerritory is [Sales].[SalesTerritory] from AdventureWork2019 database.
-The package DimSalesTerritory uses some SSIS components to perform ETL process for this table.
+The SQL server database table used in to populate dbo.DimSalesTerritory is [Sales].[SalesTerritory] from AdventureWork2019 database.
+The package DimSalesTerritory uses data flowtask in SSIS components to perform ETL process for this table.
+OLEDB source and Destination extract and load data to different databases in SQL server.

+### Table 3 :  dbo.DimGeography